Close Menu

 Avocados are beloved for their healthy fats, but they’re also a solid source of magnesium — about 58mg per medium avocado.
 They also deliver potassium and B vitamins, which work synergistically with magnesium to support energy metabolism.

-Guacamole, avocado toast, sliced on tacos — I mean, does this even feel like healthy eating?
+Guacamole, avocado toast, sliced on tacos — does this even feel like healthy eating?
 It shouldn’t, but it is.

 5. Legumes (Black Beans, Lentils, Chickpeas)